Judith Copithorne

-Judith Copithorne (born 1939) is a Canadian concrete and visual poet.
-Born to an artistic family, she established many contributions to concrete poetry with her style of writing, in both poetry and visual poetry.
+Judith Copithorne (August 5, 1939 – May 15, 2025) was a Canadian concrete and visual poet.

 Life and career

-Judith Copithorne grew up in Vancouver, British Columbia, in an artistic family.
-Her childhood was filled with the artistic milieu of her parents and the books left by an artist uncle who died young, all of which gave her wide-ranging ideas about the possibilities of art and literature.
-Judith Copithorne started writing and drawing at an early age and, by the time she attended the University of British Columbia, had formed her own ideas about the arts.
-At UBC, she studied under such prominent figures as Warren Tallman and George Woodcock.
+Judith Copithorne was born in Vancouver, British Columbia on August 5, 1939, where she grew up in an artistic family.
+She started writing and drawing at an early age and by the time she attended University of British Columbia, she had already established a unique artistic style.
+At UBC, she studied under prominent figures such as Warren Tallman and George Woodcock.

-In the early 1960s she became acquainted with an informal group of "Downtown Poets," including writers such as Gladys (Maria) Hindmarch, John Newlove, bill bissett, Gerry Gilbert, Maxine Gadd and Roy Kiyooka, centered around the Vancouver venues of Sound Gallery, Motion Studio and Intermedia Press.
+In the early 1960s, she became acquainted with an informal group of "Downtown Poets," including writers such as Gladys (Maria) Hindmarch, John Newlove, bill bissett, Gerry Gilbert, Maxine Gadd and Roy Kiyooka, centered around the Vancouver venues of Sound Gallery, Motion Studio and Intermedia Press.
 The Downtown Poets were involved in more radical experimentation than the established TISH group of the University of British Columbia, represented by poets such as George Bowering, Fred Wah, Frank Davey and Daphne Marlatt.
-The appellation "Downtown poets" was invented by UBC professor Warren Tallman to distinguish the San Francisco Renaissance-influenced UBC writers from the homegrown Canadian poets.
+The appellation "Downtown Poets" was invented by UBC professor Warren Tallman to distinguish the San Francisco Renaissance-influenced UBC writers from the homegrown Canadian poets.